yoons12055/yoons12055/README.md

 - Plan to take an Udemy Course (Already Bought) **Docker Mastery: with Kubernetes + Swarm from a Docker Captain**
 - Plan to take an Udemy Course (Already Bought) **Ultimate AWS Certified Cloud Practitioner - 2022**
 - Aim to earn **AWS Cloud Practitioner Certification**
-- Plan to study NoSQL(Cassandra) through Guru 99 Website Tutorial
+- Plan to participate **Software Engineer bootcamp at Rithm School** this Summer 2022
-- After graduation, I am planning to go to **graduate program** in Data Science.
+- After graduation, I want to work as a software engineer in the United States or plan to go to **graduate program** in Data Science.